asam-ev/qc-framework/doc/manual/rule_uid_schema.md

   which the rule is applied
 * **Definition Setting**: the version of the standard or the domain to which the rule appears or is applied **for the first time**
-* **Rule Full Name**: the full name of the rule, as dot separated, snake lower case string.
+* **Rule Full Name**: the full name of the rule, as dot separated, string of letters, digits and underscores, with the first character a letter.
 The full name of a rule is composed by the **rule set**, a categorization for the rule, and the rule **name**, a unique string inside the categorization.
-The rule set can be nested (meaning that can be defined as an arbitrary sequence of dot separated names, while the name is the snake case string after the last dot of the full name)
+  The rule set can be nested (meaning that it can be defined as an arbitrary sequence of dot separated names, while the name is the string after the last dot of the full name).
+If there are no other requirements, it is recommended to use snake lower case names for both rule set and rule name.

 To provide a visual description for a rule UID: